WeMakecc/gitbook-template/en/step-by-step.md

 The step 2 of the tutorial has an image on the left with wrapping text.
 {% image %}
   {% image_url "inpe", "400px", "left", "margin-right:10px" %}../assets/inpe.jpeg
-  {% image_text %}Here is some description text of the InPe hardware
+  {% image_text %}Here is some description text of the InPe hardware.
 {% endimage %}

+## Step 3
+In the step 3 you will finally have a video of the working device